ErinaTheDummy/SwordToShield/SpellCompendium.md

 ```

-Gaurdians (3rd) (37)
+guardians (3rd) (37)

 Range: self/15 foot radius
 Components: V/S
 Duration: concentration up to 10 minutes
 Casting Time: 1 action
 Description:
-You conjure gaurdian spirits in a 15 foot radius circle centered around you.
+You conjure guardian spirits in a 15 foot radius circle centered around you.
 Choose a damage type from Necrotic, Radiant, or Force.
-Your gaurdians take an
+Your guardians take an
 appearance that reflects your own personal values.
 When you cast this spell you
 may choose any amount of creatures that are not effected by it.

-When you move the radius of gaurdians moves with you.
+When you move the radius of guardians moves with you.
 When a creature enters the
 area affected by this spell or starts their turn there they must make a wisdom
 saving throw or take 3d8 of the damage type you chose, taking half as much on a
 success.